Italy still in talks with EU over Monte Paschi plan-Treasury

-ROME/MILAN The EU Commission has not rejected a restructuring plan for troubled Italian bank Monte dei Paschi di Siena (BMPS.MI) and negotiations between Brussels and the Rome government are still under way, a treasury spokesman said on Monday.
+ROME/MILAN, July 29 The EU Commission has not rejected a restructuring plan for troubled Italian bank Monte dei Paschi di Siena and negotiations between Brussels and the Rome government are still under way, a treasury spokesman said on Monday.

 "There is no rejection of the plan by the European Commission," the spokesman said.
 "There are negotiations under way, there will be other developments and more meetings."